Sharon Kinne

 Sharon went to trial for Jones' murder in June 1961 and was acquitted.
 A January 1962 trial on charges of murdering James ended in conviction and a sentence of life imprisonment, but the verdict was overturned because of procedural irregularities.
 The case went to a second trial, which ended within days in a mistrial.
 A third trial ended in a hung jury in July 1964.
 Sharon was released on bond following the third trial and subsequently traveled to Mexico before a scheduled fourth trial could be held in October 1964.

-In Mexico, Sharon, claiming to have been acting in self-defense, killed a Mexican-born American citizen named Francisco Paredes Ordoñez, who was shot in the back.
-An employee of the hotel in which the shooting occurred, responding to the sound of gunshots, was also wounded but survived.
-Investigation into the shootings showed that Ordoñez was shot with the same weapon that killed Jones.
+In Mexico, Sharon killed Mexican-born American citizen Francisco Paredes Ordoñez.
+She claimed self-defense after an unwanted sexual advance.
+However, he was shot in the back and investigations showed Ordoñez was shot with the same weapon that killed Jones.
 Sharon was convicted in October 1965 of the Ordoñez killing and sentenced to ten years in prison, later lengthened to thirteen years after judicial review.
 She escaped from prison in Iztapalapa during a power outage in December 1969.

-Sharon's whereabouts remained unknown for over half a century until January 2025, when U.S. authorities confirmed she had taken the name of "Diedra Glabus" and lived in Canada—where she ran a local motel and, later, a real estate agency—between 1973 and her death in 2022, at age 82.
+Sharon's whereabouts remained unknown for over fifty years.
+In January 2025, U.S. authorities confirmed she had taken the name “Diedra Glabus" and lived in Canada between 1973 and her death in 2022, at age 82.
 While Sharon's case is officially closed, authorities still seek information about her movements after 1969.